In this article, We will see the difference between regression testing and retesting.

 The main difference is that regression testing is designed to test or verify for bugs you don’t expect to be there.
 Retesting is designed to test or verify for bugs you do expect to be there.

-Regression Testing is a type of software testing executed to check whether a code change has not critically disturbed the current functions & features of an application/software, what does it means that the point of regression testing is to make sure that new updates or features added/release to software don’t break any previously released updates or features or functions.
+Regression Testing is a type of software testing executed to check whether a code change has not critically disturbed the current functions & features of an application/software, what does it mean that the point of regression testing is to make sure that new updates or features added/release to software don’t break any previously released updates or features or functions.

 Retesting is done to ensure that the bug is fixed and even if failed functionality is working fine or not, this is a kind of verification process followed in the testing field for the fixed bugs.
 Most of the testers having confused with Regression and Retesting.